kusamanetwork/userguide/docs/start/claims.md

-**Important:**
+# Claims Timeline
+There are different ways to claim KSMs before and after Kusama genesis.

-Kusama will launch around 23 August, 2019.
+Kusama will soft launch around `23 August, 2019`.

-This means you will no longer be able to use the following instructions to claim KSMs.
-[This Ethereum DApp](https://claim.kusama.network) will be disabled after block `8405350` of Ethereum (approx 9:30 am Zurich time).
+At this time, [this claims Ethereum DApp](https://claim.kusama.network) will be disabled after block `8405350` (approx 9:30 am Zurich time).
+This means you can no longer use the following instructions to claim KSM.

-You will only be able to claim directly on the Kusama network, via your original Ethereum address that you used to procure Dots.
+After the 23rd, you will only be able to claim directly on the Kusama network via the claims module.
 Updated instructions for this coming soon.

 # How to get KSM (Before Kusama Genesis)